yedi/nutella/README.md

 Usage
 ------------
-To compile:
+To compile
     ~$ 'make clean'
     ~$ 'make'

-To run the client:
+To run the client
     ~$ './nclient'

-To run the server:
+To run the server
     ~$ './nserver'